 Math Twins Conclusion

 If you’re a numbers fan, this game is one you’ll want to add to your weekly collection.
-But, if you’ve never tried brain training before, you can jump over to CogniFit and see what other games are available.
+But, if you’ve never tried brain training before, you can jump over to CogniFit and see what other brain games are available.
 All you need is to play for 20 minutes per session and 3 sessions per week!